-When compiling applications for this platform, please note the following in addition to the information in build environment:
+When compiling applications for this platform, please note the following in addition to the information in Setting Up Your Environment:

-- The type-support code generated with rtiddsgen must be compiled with the Tasking compiler option -integer-enumeration - If using Tasking v6.2r2 or Tasking v6.2r2p1, do not compile with -O3.
+- The type-support code generated with $\verb"ttiddsgen"$ must be compiled with the Tasking compiler option -integer-enumeration - If using Tasking v6.2r2 or Tasking v6.2r2p1, do not compile with -O3.
 This optimization level may introduce errors.
 This has been fixed in Tasking v6.2r2p2 and later. - The double type must be compiled with doubles as 8 bytes.
 That is, do not use the Tasking compiler option to treat doubles as floats.